InyangUkpong/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 * **5. An Integer**
   * [5-to_integer.js](./5-to_integer.js): JavaScript script that prints
-  `My number: <first argument converted in integer>` if the first pased argument can be converted to an integer.
+  `My number: <first argument converted in integer>` if the first parsed argument can be converted to an integer.
   * Usage: `./5-to_integer.js`
   * If the argument cannot be converted to an integer, prints `'Not a number'`.